10 INTERVENTION PRINCIPLES

 - A diagnosis of the Gambian situation regarding citrus greening on fresh curry leaves and the feasibility of a “pest Free Country” exercice to allow EU imports from the Gambia,

-- Capacity building of the public and private actors regarding the content of the dossiers (Good practices at production, harvest and post-harvest levels and monitoring/inspection)
+- Capacity building of the public and private actors regarding the content of the dossiers (Good practices at production, harvest and post-harvest levels and monitoring/inspection, public/private platform and meetings, internal audit)

 In The Gambia, seven Memoranda of Understanding have been signed (four with producing companies, two with consultants and one with the NPPO).